-Poor observations at junctions are one of the top 10 reasons that people fail.
-You’ll be marked with this fault for not taking effective observation before emerging at junctions and emerging into the path of other vehicles.
+Poor observations at junctions are one of the top 10 reasons that people fail their test.
+This would be recorded as a fault for failing to make an effective observation before merging into the path of oncoming traffic.
 Always make sure it’s safe before proceeding.

-When you’re moving off from the side of the road, you need to make sure you look around, check your blind spots – and that you’re indicating the right way!
+When you’re moving off from the side of the road, you need to make sure you look around, check your blind spots – and that you’re indicating the correctly!

 3. Use of mirrors

-Remember that you need to use your rear view mirror and wing mirrors – and react to the information!
-People get caught out for pulling up with no mirror checks, increasing their speed with no mirror checks, or using their mirrors too late.
+Remember that you need to use your rear view mirror and wing mirrors – and react accordingly!
+People get caught out by stopping or increasing their speed without checking mirrors, or using their mirrors too late.

 4. Reverse parking

-In the driving test, you can be asked to either do a parallel park on the road or reverse into a parking bay at the test centre.
-You’ll notch up a fault in this area if you need to reposition to correct a loss of control or accuracy.
+During the driving test, you can be asked to either parallel park on the road, or reverse into a parking bay at the test centre.
+You’ll notch up a fault in this area if you need to reposition the car to correct a loss of control or accuracy.
 A complete misjudgement or significant loss of control will count as a serious fault.

 5. Response to traffic lights

-Giving the right response to traffic lights is something that catches people out.
-Some of the mistakes that people make include waiting at a green filter light when it’s safe to proceed and staying at the stop line when it’s safe to move.
-Other faults that count include not conforming to a red light, and stopping beyond an advanced stop line in the area designated for cyclists.
+Responding correctly to traffic lights is something that catches people out.
+Some of the mistakes that people make include waiting at a green filter light when it’s safe to proceed or remaining stationery at the stop line when it’s safe to move.
+Other faults include not conforming to a red light, and stopping beyond an advanced stop line in the area designated for cyclists.